What is an Itemized Deduction?

-Imagine that you earn enough in a year to have an adjusted gross income (AGI) of $50,000, before accounting for the standard or itemized deductions.
-If you take the standard deduction, you can reduce your AGI by $12,200, as of 2019.
-This reduces your AGI to $37,800.
+Imagine that you earn enough in a year to have an adjusted gross income of $50,000, before accounting for the standard or itemized deductions.
+If you take the standard deduction, you can reduce your AGI by $12,550, for the 2021 tax year.
+This reduces your AGI to $37,450.

 Some expenses that you can take an itemized deduction for include:

-If you made $10,000 in qualifying charitable donations and spent $5,000 on state and local income and property taxes, you could use those itemized deductions to reduce your AGI to $35,000 instead of taking the standard deduction.
-In this case, using itemized deductions would lower your tax bill.
+If you made $10,000 in qualifying charitable donations and spent $5,000 on state and local income and property taxes in 2021, you could use those itemized deductions to reduce your AGI to $35,000.
+In this case, using itemized deductions would give you a lower AGI and reduce your tax bill.